adammurdoch/java-ipc/README.md

 # java-ipc

-some experiments in ipc for java
+Some experiments for various IPC techniques for java.